We Help With Distracted Driving Cases

 As we develop your car accident case, we will seek compensation from all relevant insurance policies.
 This includes the at-fault driver’s insurance and possibly your own coverage.

 Under Georgia law, drivers must carry minimum liability coverage, or insurance that will compensate victims of crashes that the driver causes.
 Currently, those minimum limits are $25,000 per person (or $50,000 if there are two people or more) for bodily injury and $25,000 for property damage.
 If the driver lacks insurance coverage or has inadequate coverage, you may be able to seek funds through your own UM/UIM (uninsured/underinsured motorist) policy.

 Mann Law Firm will seek a settlement as our top priority.
 We want you to move on as fast as possible after a crash.
 However, when an insurance company fails to provide a full and fair settlement offer, we will be prepared to go to trial on your behalf.

-Contact a Macon Distracted Driving Accident Attorney Today
+Contact a Distracted Driving Accident Attorney in Macon, Ga Today

 Mann Law Firm provides free and confidential consultations to car accident victims in Macon and across Middle Georgia.
 To schedule a consultation, call us today at (478) 742-3381 or contact us online.
 We can review your case, including whether distracted driving was a factor.
 We can also go into more detail about your options as you move forward.